 Glaucoma Management

 Glaucoma is a group of eye diseases that damage the optic nerve, which connects the eye to the brain.
 It is caused by increased pressure within the eye (intraocular pressure, or IOP).
 Management of glaucoma aims to lower IOP and prevent further damage to the optic nerve.
+There are really no symptoms of early developing glaucoma, so regular comprehensive eye exams are crucial to diagnosis.

 Treatment Options: